damogranlabs/dlpt/README.md

 * how do I initialize logger and add file handler?
 * how do I temporary change current working directory?
 * how do I spawn a subprocess and add stdout on any exception?
-* how do I get only folders inside some location?
+* how do I get only directories inside some location?
 * how do I parse JSON file with comments?
 * how do I format time to string in one line?
 * how do I dynamically import some module that is not on a `sys.path`?